tillnagel/unfolding/tutorials/markers-simple.md

 	SimplePointMarker marker = new SimplePointMarker(new Location(52.5, 13.4));
 	marker.setSelected(true);

 If you want to allow users to interactively select and deselect markers, you need to check which marker the mouse pointer is over currently, and set the status accordingly.
+For instance, like this:

 	public void mouseMoved() {
 		Marker hitMarker = map.getFirstHitMarker(mouseX, mouseY);
 		if (hitMarker != null) {
+			// Select current marker
 			hitMarker.setSelected(true);
 		} else {
+			// Deselect all other markers
 			for (Marker marker : map.getMarkers()) {
 				marker.setSelected(false);
 			}